HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Skin.md

 And since for the diffuse term, the outgoing radiance is assumed to be the same in all directions, the diffuse term is simplified to $\displaystyle \operatorname{L}_o(p_o) = \frac{\operatorname{M}_o(p_o)}{\pi} = \frac{1}{\pi} \cdot \int_{S_{p_i}} \operatorname{R}(\operatorname{distance}(p_o, p_i)) \cdot \operatorname{c_{diffuse}}(p_i) \cdot \operatorname{E_{L}}(p_i) \cdot |\cos(\theta_i)| \, dp_i$.

 However, although the proposals based on the diffusion profile are much simpler than the BSSRDF, a general 2D convolution is still too expensive for real time rendering.
-Actually, according to \[dEon 2007\], if the width of the efficient domain of the diffusion profile is about 16 mm, and the width of pixel is about 0.25 mm, we would sample 4096(64 x 64) pixels in the shader.
+Actually, according to \[dEon 2007\], if the width of the significant contribution domain of the diffusion profile is about 16 mm, and the width of pixel is about 0.25 mm, we would sample 4096(64 x 64) pixels in the shader.
 Thus, we have to propose more efficient approaches.

 ## 1\.
 FaceWorks - NVIDIA